Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 Likewise, do not expose Pothos to consistently low (<40%) or too high humidity levels as it negatively influences growth.

-Furthermore, incorporate your Pothos in a bright kitchen or bathroom with the subtle warmth of the morning sun.
+Furthermore, incorporate your Pothos in a bright kitchen or bathroom for the dappled warmth of the morning sun.

 6. Staking for Vine Support

-With proper staking, you can support the climbing vines of Pothos and encourage bigger foliage growth, making them fuller.
+With proper staking, you can support the climbing vines of Pothos and encourage greater foliage growth in the vines.

-Staking prevents the weaker stems from breaking or dropping and encourages more robust vine growth, eventually making Pothos fuller in the long haul.
+Staking prevents the weaker stems from breaking or dropping and encourages robust vine growth, making Pothos fuller in the long haul.

 7. Group Planting